 When is the next offering of The Location Advantage?
 How do I register?

-Is there anything new in the April 2017 offering of the course?
+Is there anything new in the April 2017 and later offerings of the course?

-While the course content has not changed substantially, this offering of The Location Advantage touches on new tools in Business Analyst Web, infographics and the site suitability tool, and uses a story map as a presentation tool.
+While the course content has not changed substantially, the offerings of The Location Advantage after April 2017 touch on new tools in Business Analyst Web App.
+The hands-on exercises now include work with infographics and the site suitability tool, and the use of a story map as a presentation tool.

 Will I get a certificate for the MOOC?

 Students who complete the course in its entirety will receive a certificate of completion via Udemy, our partner platform for this course.
-Certificates are not available until all the course content is open and completed; that occurs during the final week of class.
+Certificates are not available until all the course content is open and completed.
+The final section of the course opens at the beginning of week six.

 How much do I need to know about GIS?